sfzhang15/RefineDet/README.md

 ### Introduction

 We propose a novel single-shot based detector, called RefineDet, that achieves better accuracy than two-stage methods and maintains comparable efficiency of one-stage methods.
-You can use the code to train/evaluate a network for object detection task.
+You can use the code to train/evaluate the RefineDet method for object detection.
 For more details, please refer to our [arXiv paper](xxxxxx).

 <p align="center">
 <img src="http://www.cbsr.ia.ac.cn/users/sfzhang/Research/RefineDet/structure.jpg" alt="RefineDet Structure" width="600px">